 Fine-tuning the proper aims of a nonpredictive antitrust

 Although the proposed frameworks for monopolization and merger cases differ in some ways, both rely on an objectively-determined presumption of unlawfulness on the front-end which pushes any Economism-based, predictive analysis of actual competitive effects to the back-end, where the opposing party faces a high evidentiary burden for rebuttal.

-How much broader ought the goals of antitrust be under the new proposed enforcement frameworks?
-Harm to competitors (exclusion), laborers (wage suppression), and suppliers (price squeeze) would seem low hanging fruit for inclusion in a broader welfare standard.
-So would loss of redundancies in the supply chain, and consolidation of control over user data.
-Harm to the environment and concentration of political power may be tougher, but not necessarily impossible, to incorporate.
-But hate speech and the polarization of public discourse would almost certainly fall outside of the proper purview of antitrust.
+As discussed above, the current consumer welfare approach which focuses entirely on prices and output ignores various harmful effects from the concentration of economic power that would seem otherwise within the reach of antitrust laws.
+But how much broader ought the goals of antitrust be under the new proposed enforcement frameworks?
+Harm to competitors (exclusion), laborers (wage suppression), and suppliers (price squeezes) might be the low hanging fruit for inclusion in a broader welfare standard.
+The same might be said of loss of redundancies in the supply chain, or consolidation of control over user data.
+Harm to the environment and concentration of political power may be tougher to incorporate.
+While hate speech and the polarization of public discourse would almost certainly fall outside of the proper purview of antitrust.